stanford-ssi/tdt-characterization/main.md

 For each well in each row, pipette 10uL of the corresponding dTTP dilute (except H12).

-For each column except for 12 pipette 4uL of Terminal Deoxynucleotidyl Transferase into each well.
+For each column except for 12 pipette 4uL of Terminal Deoxynucleotidyl Transferase into each well (3 tubes).
+Multiple tubes of Terminal Deoxynucleotidyl Transferase will be added sequentially in row-major order, not pooled together.

 In column 12, pipette 4uL of Nuclease-Free water into each well (except H12) instead.